Layton-Lab/nephron-calcium/README.md

 <p align="center"><img src="./readme_images/banner.png" width=1000 /></p>

 # About
 This is the mathematical model for epithelial transport along the nephron, specifically focusing on calcium transport which is implemented in Python 3.
 The models account for sex differences, providing a better understanding of nephron functionality.
-To improve computation time, parallel computation of different types of nephron is implemented for the multiple nephron model.
+To improve computation time, parallel computation of different types of nephrons is implemented for the multiple nephron model.

+The results of calcium transport along the superficial nephron along with sodium and calcium related inhibitions are given in the paper "Coupling of renal sodium and calcium transport: A modelling analysis of transporter inhibition and sex differences".

 # Instructions
 To run the parallel simulation code use command: **python3 parallel_simulate.py --sex [option] --species [option] --type [option] --diabetes [option] --inhibition [option] --pregnant [option]**